Aleinno001/SeaLion/README.md

 The project SeaLion is a C++ implementation of a RTSG (<i>Real Time Strategy Game</i>) naval battles using the SFML library (see SFML repository: https://github.com/SFML/SFML.git).
 ## Intro

 Sealion is a video game project created to learn modern C ++ characterized by design models such as Factory, Observer, Strategy, Model-View-Controller, some functional paradigms, object-oriented paradigms, generic templates, smart-pointers, interface - oriented and polymorphic programming.
 To achieve the stability and reliability of the code we have surrounded our project with Unit Testing code by choosing the Google Test engine for it.
-Finally we ran Google Sanitizer to detect and eliminate any memory leaks.
+Finally we ran Google Sanitizer.
 ## Gameplay and Functionalities

 ### Basics